Healthy Homes Assessment Wainuiomata

 Insulation Wainuiomata

-Insulation requirements to meet the R-values that are appropriate for your region.
+Insulation needs to meet the R-values that are appropriate for your region.

-The "R" is a symbol for thermal resistance, and it is a measurement of how well insulation can withstand heat flow.
-The more R-value is higher, the more effective the insulation.
+The "R" signifies thermal resistance and is a gauge of how well insulation withstands heat flow.
+The higher the R-value, the more effective the insulation.

-• Zone 2 – all of the North Island except Taupo and the Central Plateau – ceiling R 2.9 and underfloor R 1.3
+• Zone 2 – the rest of the North Island except Taupo and the Central Plateau – ceiling R 2.9 and floor R 1.3

-• Zone 3 Zone 3 North Island Taupo, Central Plateau and the entire South Island – ceiling R 3.3, underfloor R 1.3
+• Zone 3 - North Island Taupo, Central Plateau and all of the South Island – ceiling R 3.3, underfloor R 1.3

 Learn more about this Healthy Homes insulation standard.